-1. Massachusetts Department of Environmental Protection Zone II's, which is a

-Wellhead Protection Area or zone of contribution, approved by the Massachusetts Department of Environmental Protection that is the area of land receiving the rainfall that replenishes the portion of the aquifer from which a well derives its water.

-- 2. Potential Public Water Supply Areas (PPWSA) are areas mapped by the Cape Cod Commission and that are tracts of land that are suitable for future water supply exploration. - 3.
+- 1. Massachusetts Department of Environmental Protection Zone IIs, which is a Wellhead Protection Area or zone of contribution, approved by the Massachusetts Department of Environmental Protection, receiving the rainfall that replenishes the portion of the aquifer from which a well derives its water. - 2.
+Potential Public Water Supply Areas (PPWSA) are areas mapped by the Cape Cod Commission that are tracts of land suitable for future water supply exploration. - 3.
 Groundwater Protection District Overlay, a Mashpee designation for the purpose of protecting public health from the contamination of existing and potential public and private water supplies and to protect the general welfare by preserving limited water supplies for present and future use.

-In addition to these water resources, it should be noted that each of the Project Areas will have to address wastewater and stormwater treatment to avoid nutrient loading to the Cape's coastal waters.
-Cape Cod has a well documented water quality issue, specifically the degradation of Cape Cod's water resources from excessive nutrients.
-For over a decade the Massachusetts Department of Environmental Protection (MassDEP), the Cape Cod Commission (Commission) and the Massachusetts Estuaries Project (MEP) at the University of Massachusetts-Dartmouth have worked with the 15 Towns on Cape Cod to research and diagnose the problem.
+In addition to these water resources, development will have to address wastewater and stormwater treatment to avoid nutrient loading to the Cape's coastal waters.
 Nutrients arriving in our marine waters, particularly nitrogen from septic systems, can destroy habitat and result in frequent violations of water quality standards.
-The MEP program has also established Total Maximum Daily Loads (TMDL) that are calculations of the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards.
-TMDL's are useful in quantifying goals for reducing or eliminating pollutants that degrade conditions in a waterbody.
-Several efforts are underway to address this pressing problem.
+The Massachusetts Estuaries Project (MEP) has established Total Maximum Daily Loads (TMDL) that are calculations of the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards.
+The Town of Mashpee is almost entirely contained within either the Waquoit or Popponesset Bay embayment system.
+Both of these watersheds have established TMDLs, and have embayments that have been identified as significantly impaired.
+Several efforts are underway to address these problems.
 In 2015, the Cape Cod Commission updated the 1978 Water Quality Management Plan for Cape Cod to address the degradation of Cape Cod's water resources.
-In June 2015, the Town of Mashpee submitted the Final Environmental Impact Report (FEIR) for the final piece of the Mashpee Comprehensive Wastewater Management Plan (CWMP) to the state.
-The CWMP outlines how the town intends to meet TMDLs for watersheds in the town and a monitoring program aimed at establishing the effectiveness of the their water quality strategies.
-The town of Mashpee is almost entirely contained within either the Waquoit or Popponesset Bay embayment system.
-Both of these watersheds have established Total Maximum Daily Loads (TMDLs) from the Massachusetts Estuaries Project (MEP), and have embayments that have been identified as significantly impaired.
-According to the CWMP, the town will have to remove between 35% and 100% of the nitrogen from existing development in these embayments to meet water quality standards set in the TMDLs.
-Notwithstanding this removal percentage, the town will have to remove 100% of any nitrogen resulting from new or additional development in the town.
+In June 2015, the Town of Mashpee submitted the Final Environmental Impact Report (FEIR) for the final piece of the Mashpee Comprehensive Wastewater Management Plan (CWMP), which outlines how the Town intends to meet TMDLs for watersheds in the town.
+According to the CWMP, the Town will have to remove between 35% and 100% of the nitrogen from existing development in these embayments to meet water quality standards set in the TMDLs.
+Notwithstanding this removal percentage, the Town will have to remove 100% of any nitrogen resulting from new or additional development in the town.